 This is generally the coverage most people are looking for, which includes trip cancellation, trip interruption, baggage delay, etc. Standard Travel insurance includes Medical Travel Insurance (described above).

-Most travel insurance covers situations that happen individually to you before or while on your trip.
+Travel insurance covers many situations that may happen individually to you before or while on your trip.
 This generally includes things like a medical issue you (or a family member, even some non-traveling family members!), financial default (airline, cruise line, ...), destination made uninhabitable by certain weather conditions, jury duty, work recalls, etc.

-Standard Travel Insurance is not designed to handle every possible reason you might not be able to travel.
-Examples of things not covered: volcanic eruption stops all flights between Europe and North America for one week (2010), Covid-19 (2020), being held at a border checkpoint, border closures, or long lines that prevent you from checking in to your flight.
+Standard Travel Insurance is not designed to handle every possible situation.
+Examples of things not covered: volcanic eruption stops all flights between Europe and North America for one week (2010), the fear of catching Covid-19 (2020), being held at a border checkpoint, border closures, or long lines that prevent you from checking in to your flight.
 The above are meant to be examples; your coverage may vary based on policy and/or state of residence.
 Please consult your policy for specific coverage information.

 Reading the policy is important -- if it is not listed in your policy, it is not covered.